 - Museum - and Icom cardholders : free

-Since June 4, 2020, the museum has an audio tour that can be listened to via your own mobile phone or tablet.
-This audio tour provides background information about the special building in which the museum is located, as well as about the family Slager and the paintings that are currently exhibited by these family members.
+The museum has an audio tour that can be listened to via your own mobile phone or tablet.
+This audio tour provides background information about the special building in which the museum is located, as well as about the family Slager and the paintings of these relatives now on display.
 If you want to use earphones or headphones, we request that you bring your own as part of the corona regulations.

 The museum is accessible to wheelchair-users Be it that.the higher level of the building shall be entered via the staff entrance.